dmitriy-serdyuk/pytorch-kaldi/README.md

 from neural_nets import mydnn as ann
 ```

-It is also important to properly set the label *rnn=1* if the model is a RNN model and *rnn=0* if it is a feedforward DNNs.
+It is also important to properly set the label *rnn=True* if the model is a RNN model and *rnn=False* if it is a feedforward DNNs.
 Note that RNN and feed-forward models are based on different feature processing (for RNN models  the features are ordered according to their length, for feed-forward DNNs the features are shuffled.)

 ## References